Vault | PRA Pathfinder

 Based on this information, you can perform various actions, including credential check out, check in, and credential rotation.

-The information for personal accounts includes the following fields:
+Available information for personal accounts includes:

-Type | The type of account, specifically, whether it is a domain or a local account, or a generic password account. |
+- Type: The type of account, specifically, whether it is a domain or a local account, or a generic password account.

-Name | The name of the account. |
+- Name: The name of the account.

-Owner | The name of the person who created and owns the account. |
+- Owner: The name of the person who created and owns the account.

-Description | A brief description about the account. |
+- Description: Short description about the account.

 You can filter the list of personal accounts displayed by Owner and Password Age.